SnowCheetos/AutoMoonBot/README.md

 *Yeah no not yet...*

 ## Testing

+Install `pytest` with `pip install -U pytest`.

 Test scripts are available in the `tests` directory.

+Run all tests with `pytest -v tests/`

+To run tests for a specific module, run `pytest -v tests/{module}/...{submodules if necessary}/`

 # Legacy